 Lastly, CAISO recommends that all RA imports require firm transmission along the delivery path from the source to the CAISO BAA to treat internal supply more comparably to RA imports and minimize delivery risk.
-CAISO proposes a supplier attest that the import will deliver over firm transmission, or alternatively, that firm transmission is demonstrated in the day-ahead timeframe via a day-ahead e-tagging requirement to verify that firm transmission is secured across all BAAs along the delivery path.
+CAISO proposes a supplier attest that the import will deliver over firm transmission, or alternatively, that firm transmission is demonstrated in the day-ahead timeframe

 Powerex offers a proposal largely similar to CAISO's, with some additional details.
 Powerex proposes that all RA delivered will be firm energy and supported by necessary contingency and balancing reserves.
 Powerex proposes that all deliveries be scheduled on firm transmission or conditional firm transmission rights.
-Powerex recommends an exceptional dispatch obligation during the AAH window unless the intertie is full on a day-ahead timeframe.
+Powerex recommends an exceptional dispatch obligation during the AAH window unless the intertie is full on a day-ahead timeframe.75